Festival Napa Valley

-Festival Napa Valley is a music, food, wine and lifestyle festival held in Napa Valley, California.
-It is presented by Napa Valley Festival Association, a nonprofit corporation governed by a board of vintners and local leaders.
+Festival Napa Valley is a nonprofit music, arts, wine, and cultural organization based in Napa Valley, California.
+It presents an annual summer festival and year-round educational and community programs.

-More than 200 musicians, wineries, resorts, theaters, restaurants, chefs, and vintners participate every year.
-The festival presents a summer season every July and some years in the spring and fall.
-Performances take place at theaters, wineries, resorts, estates, and vineyard settings throughout Napa Valley.
-The festival also presents year-round school programming and is the leading private funder of arts education in Napa County public schools.

-Events

-Taste of Napa, part of the festival, showcases wine and culinary delicacies from approximately 80 local wineries, restaurants, and food artisans.
-Many of the wineries that participate are rarely open to the public.

-The festival's wellness events include conversations led by health practitioners and a 5K/10K Sun Run with proceeds supporting the Napa County Alliance for Arts Education.

-The Arts for All Gala takes place the first Sunday of the festival's summer season every July.
-The evening features an alfresco dinner, live performances, and surprise guests, and culminates in a charity wine auction featuring one-of-a-kind lifestyle experiences.
-The 2017 Arts for All Gala, held at HALL Napa Valley, raised a record $2.5 million, placing it among the most successful charity wine auctions in the United States.
-Proceeds from the event provide free and affordable access to festival performances and support public school arts education programs in Napa County, scholarships for emerging musicians, and the festival's tuition-free Blackburn Music Academy.
+Napa Valley Festival Association, a 501(c)(3) nonprofit, governs and produces the Festival.
+The board includes vintners, arts patrons, and local community leaders, including Robin Baggett, Steven Stull, Darioush Khaledi, and Kathryn Hall.
+The organization’s programming includes free and low-cost concerts, year-round educational initiatives, and community outreach.

+The Festival is funded through ticket revenue, fundraising events, sponsorships, grants, and donor support.
+A major fundraising component is the Arts for All Gala, which features dining, live performance, and auction items.
+According to Haute Living, the Arts for All Gala has raised more than $40 million since its inception.

+History

+Each year, Festival Napa Valley presents over 100 performances and events in Napa Valley and other locations.

 In 2014, the festival presented a tribute to Sophia Loren at Far Niente.
 Loren's son, Carlo Ponti, debuted the Los Angeles Virtuosi Orchestra, an ensemble devoted to the advocacy and support of music education.
 Whoopi Goldberg emceed the tribute for 400 guests, which included Robert Redford, Francis Ford Coppola and former Speaker of the House Newt Gingrich.
 Robert De Niro and Former President Bill Clinton sent in tributes via video.

 In 2016, the festival presented a tribute to Margrit Mondavi, also at Far Niente.
 Jazz musician Dave Koz and vocalist Monica Mancini performed.
 Notable guests included Sophia Loren and Lidia Bastianich.
 Among those celebrating Ms. Mondavi in person or by video were Beth Nickel, Maria Manetti Shrem, Francis Ford Coppola, Thomas Keller, Jacques Pepin, Boz Scaggs, Piero Antinori, and Lamberto Frescobaldi.
 The tribute was one of Margrit Mondavi's last public appearances and she died less than six weeks later.

 In 2018, the festival feted its Founding Chair Darioush Khaledi and his wife Shahpar, culminating in a private concert and dinner featuring Sarah Chang and Aldo Lopez-Gavilan, hosted by Jeff and Valerie Gargiulo at Gargiulo Vineyards.

 In 2021, the festival returned to live programming with a full schedule running from July 16–25, 2021.

+In 2026, the festival celebrated its 20th anniversary with a Summer Season featuring performances by artists including Renée Fleming, Wynton Marsalis, Time for Three, Jean-Yves Thibaudet, and Ray Chen, as well as a tribute to tenor Luciano Pavarotti and the world premiere of the opera The Judgment of Paris by Jake Heggie and Gene Scheer.

+Summer Season

+Festival Napa Valley’s Summer Season, held annually in July, is a multidisciplinary music, art, and culinary festival.
+The festival features performances across classical and jazz, opera, dance, and contemporary music genres, held in venues across Napa Valley, including Charles Krug, CIA at Copia, Bouchaine Vineyards, Nickel & Nickel, HALL St. Helena, and Castello di Amorosa.
+Artists who performed at the festival include Renée Fleming, Joshua Bell, Jean-Yves Thibaudet, Tessa Lark, Angel Blue, Tiler Peck, Versailles Royal Opera Orchestra, LMR Jazz Orchestra, and others.